Finding The Perfect Emergency Water Storage Tank

 Connecting A Rain Water Collection System

-How can you re-up your water supply when there’s no running water to use?
+How can you re-up your water supply when there’s no running water available?

-Well, the most obvious (and most natural) way to do that is via a rain collection system!
+The most obvious (and most natural) way is via a rain collection system!

-There are a few core principles to keep in mind when you start planning how to set up your collection system:
+There are a few principles to keep in mind:

-With a simple gutter system, you can turn your roof into a water collection tool.
-Collecting the water that falls on it is funneled into one place: your water storage tank.
+With a gutter system, you can turn your roof into a water collection tool.

-Now, this works a lot better if you have a large outdoor water storage tank or a series of water storage tanks.
+Now, this works best if you have a large outdoor water storage tank (or a series of them).

-Then you can direct your gutter system to move water directly into your tank.
+Then just redirect your gutter to move water directly into your tank.

 Tarp Rainwater Collection